k8hertweck/bacterialGenomics/README.md

 * If you are attempting to download an entire directory, it is recommended to archive and compress the directory as follows:
 	* `tar -cvzf DIRECTORY.tar.gz DIRECTORY/`
-* `ARCHIVE` is the name of the directory you want to compress
+	* `DIRECTORY` is the name of the directory you want to compress

 ### Other notes: